 About working in Sweden: Sweden is a fantastic place for living and working.
 Swedes are friendly and speak excellent English.
 The quality of life is high, with a strong emphasis on outdoor activities.
 The Swedish working climate emphasizes an open atmosphere, with active discussions involving both junior and senior employees.
 Healthcare incurs only small fees.
 Parental benefits allow 13 months of parental leave, extending the length of employment correspondingly.
 Childcare is of high quality and very affordable.

 Salary: Individual salary.

-Starting date: September 1st, or as otherwise agreed.
+Starting date: As soon as possible or as otherwise agreed.